 While the cake cools, whip 1 cup of heavy cream to stiff peaks.

 Once the cake has cooled, make the chocolate sauce.
 Combine 1 1/2 cups of powdered sugar, 1/2 cup cocoa powder, 1 tablespoon of butter, and 1/2 cup milk in a double boiler or a metal bowl placed over a saucepan with simmering water.
-Stir the mixture until the butter is melted and everything is combined.
+Stir the mixture until the butter is melted and everything is well combined.

 Then spread a nice thick layer of whipped cream on the jam.

 I added a little too much whipped cream to my roll and it spilled out after I rolled it up.
 It’s easy enough to fix – just wipe it off.
 But it’s better to leave a whipped-cream-free border around the sides when you spread on the whipped cream.